imarc/boilerplate-archived/README.md

     npm install
     npm run serve

-This will watch all your files and run BrowserSync, both compiling sass and reloading your browser on any changes.
+This will watch all your files and run BrowserSync, both compiling SCSS and reloading your browser on any changes.
 After launching, view in your browser at [localhost:3000](http://localhost:3000).

-Occassionally, clean the scss file with csscomb by running:
+Occasionally, clean the SCSS file with CSSComb by running:

     npm run clean